CMURPH56/cmurph56.github.io/docs/_posts/2025-11-30-cloudflare-turnstile.md

 ### Intro

-Here is another free service from Cloudflare I decided to add to my site, because why not!
+This is another free service from Cloudflare.
+I decided to add to my site, because why not!